lgbrownjr/ser2bt-bridge/README.md

 ---

 ## Known issues:
-- With respect to full installation, I can't get the services to load in a manner where the e-paper screen does not wake up soon enough in the boot sequence and takes 20 seconds for the pi to completely to start the status screen.
-  - Basic installation has not boot issues.
 - For some reason, while connected via bluetooth, one cannot update the OS, or githib repositories.
 A workaround, is to open a `screen` session, tehn perform any update taskes.
 Another workaround would be to ssh into it as well...